TaehyeonPark/TaehyeonPark/README.md

 #### 2020 - Incheon Daegun Highschool.
 #### 2023 - KAIST.

-🌱 I’m currently learning ...
+🌱 I’m currently learning Digital image processing, Frontend-Backend and AI.

 <!--
 **TaehyeonPark/TaehyeonPark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.